Clinical Research Continuum Frequently Asked Questions

 Who is eligible to apply?

-We encourage students at all levels to participate in this program where it is available.
-If you are a student at one of our awardee institutions or have previously completed the high school program and are now in college, please contact your respective institution for additional information.
+High school students at all levels are encouraged to participate in this program where it is available.
+If you are currently in college and have previously completed the high school program, please contact your respective institution for additional information.

 At what year do most students participate in this program?

 Within the high school component, most participants are juniors or seniors.
-Within the college component, most participants are freshmen and sophomores (who previously participated in the high school component).
+Within the college component, most participants have completed at least one year of college and have previously participated in the high school component.

 How does DDCF define “clinical research”?